 Working on holidays

 Most Filipino freelancers work for employers abroad.
 Hence, they have to follow their client’s calendar and not their own.
 It’s not much of an issue, but since they work in different schedules, they can rest during International holidays such as Christmas and New Year.
 They can’t spend a day off with their loved ones during local holidays.
 Sa dami ba namang holidays sa Pinas, hindi ba?

 Once again, if Filipino freelancers are lucky with their employer, they’ll get paid twice or thrice their old salary.
 However, despite the hefty pay, sometimes they won’t get their pay on time, especially when their boss is out on a trip.
 The delay may take weeks or even months, even more troublesome when they experience technical issues with their chosen payment method.
 A career must be free of struggles and issues.
 Freelancing is a perfect career choice, may you be a millennial or a Gen Z’er, but you have to be more responsible, wiser, and more disciplined since you’ll be making your own decisions.

 Can you relate?
-Share this article with your freelancing friends or family!
+Share this article with your friends or family who are Filipino freelancers!
 They surely can relate, too!
 Do you want to try having a full-time job?
 Join FilWeb Asia! we value Filipino skill sets and cater to global clients.